Lucretia Mott: Legacy

-The United States Post Office issued a stamp in 1948 on the centennial of the Seneca Falls Convention, featuring Elizabeth Cady Stanton, Carrie Chapman Catt, and Lucretia Mott.
+The United States Post Office issued a stamp titled 100 Years of Progress of Women: 1848–1948 in 1948 on the centennial of the Seneca Falls Convention, featuring Elizabeth Cady Stanton, Carrie Chapman Catt, and Lucretia Mott.
+(Elizabeth Cady Stanton on left, Carrie Chapman Catt in middle, Lucretia Mott on right.)

 In 1983, Mott was inducted into the National Women's Hall of Fame.